-In 2012, 37.2 percent of men and 42.4 percent of women took advantage of the option to collect their Social Security benefits at age 62.
-These figures represent a sharp decline from the 50.3 percent of men and 54.3 percent of women who began collecting benefits at age 62 in 2004.
+In 2012, 37.2% of men and 42.4% of women took advantage of the option to collect their Social Security benefits at age 62.
+These figures represent a sharp decline from the 50.3% of men and 54.3% of women who began collecting benefits at age 62 in 2004.

-This statistic is even more amazing given the fact that 36 percent of all Americans surveyed by the Employee Benefit Research Institute in 2014 reported that they had saved only $1,000 or less for retirement.
-This figure represents a significant increase from the 28 percent who reported the same paltry retirement savings for the survey conducted in 2013.
-(Source)
+This statistic is even more amazing given that 36% of all Americans surveyed by the Employee Benefit Research Institute in 2014 reported that they had saved only $1,000 or less for retirement.
+This figure represents a significant increase from the 28% who reported the same paltry retirement savings for the survey conducted in 2013 (source).

 Related article: 7 Brilliant Ways to Live Well On a Fixed Income

-This is because Social Security benefits earn a guaranteed interest rate of 8 percent for each year that you delay collecting benefits after your full retirement age – up to age 70.
+This is because Social Security benefits earn a guaranteed interest rate of 8% for each year that you delay collecting benefits after your full retirement age—up to age 70.
 That is a hefty rate of return compared to the almost zero interest rate for today’s Treasury bonds.
-By contrast, workers who begin collecting benefits earlier than their full retirement age suffer a penalty of up to 25 percent.
+By contrast, workers who begin collecting benefits earlier than their full retirement age suffer a penalty of up to 25%.

 For instance, if you would be entitled to $2,000 per month in Social Security benefits at your full retirement age of 66 or 67, your benefit check would be cut to $1,500 per month if you began receiving benefits at age 62.
 By contrast, you would receive a monthly check of $2,640 if you managed to wait until age 70 to begin drawing against your accumulated Social Security benefits.